 Joseph then brought in his father, who was an old, old man.
 Pharaoh looked at him curiously.
 So this was the venerable prophet he had heard of from his Vizier.
 He asked him his age and spoke with him a while, and then happily consented to having Jacob pray to his God for a blessing upon him, bowing his head and letting the old man lay his hands upon his shoulders.
 Joseph stood by and felt very proud to see his father treated with so much respect.

-Jacob then left and returned to Rowarty, as the Egyptians called the village that his sons had made.
+Jacob then left and returned to Rowarty, as the Egyptians called the village where he lived.
 Joseph gave his family grain all through the lean years that followed and the Israelites thrived.
 The Egyptians, however, with the exception of the priests and Pharaoh, became impoverished.
 Joseph gathered up all the money they had and put it into the king's treasury, as payment for grain.
 The following year, they offered their cattle, and so Pharaoh's herds were enlarged.

 Click below to read: